giovi321/wifi_button/README.md

-WiFi touch button with high capacity battery
+This is a cheap customizable WiFi-enabled battery-operated touch button with no moving parts that relies on ESPHome and is designed to be used with Home Assistant.

 THIS IS A DRAFT